-- 47 I consider the new area of coastal permit U140825 is located where there could be a small amount of customary fishing for flatfish and snapper, most probably by stationary rod/line methods, diving, spearfishing and potting. - I consider that at least the eight iwi at the top of the South Island may have customary fishing interests in the new coastal permit area.
+- I consider the new area of coastal permit U141009 is located where there could be a small amount of customary fishing for flatfish, snapper and scallops, most probably by rod/line methods, longlining, set netting, dredging, diving, spearfishing and potting. - I consider that at least the eight iwi at the top of the South Island may have customary fishing interests in the new coastal permit area.
 While there are no existing customary management areas in the Marlborough Sounds (eg, taiapure-local fishery or mätaitai reserves), the eight iwi have jointly notified their Tangata Tiaki/Kaitiaki for an area/rohe moana that encompasses the new coastal permit area.
 Although, I note the notification is in dispute. - Available information on customary fishing is primarily qualitative information from submissions and quantitative catch information from customary authorisations.
 However, there is limited information on customary catch at the scale of small marine farms.
 Fishing locations for customary authorisations only need to be reported at the FMA or QMA scale, although more specific sites are sometimes identified.
 Fishing methods are not reported.
-Furthermore, customary authorisations issued under regulations 50 and 51 of the Amateur Regulations do not need to be routinely reported.
+Furthermore, customary authorisations issued under regulations 50 and 51 of the Amateur Regulations do not need to be routinely reported. - MPI has not received any submissions on the importance of the new coastal permit area for customary fishing.
+However, from January 2009 to March 2014, customary authorisations were issued for Pelorus Sound which may include Crail Bay. - Table 2 below summarises my assessment of the main methods used, and species caught in the new area of coastal permit U141009 based on the customary authorisations and other available information.
+As shown, I consider it likely that rod/line methods, longlining, set netting, dredging, diving, spearfishing and potting are the main methods used at the site and that scallops, snapper and flatfish are the main species fished.